wearearima/big-data-platform/README.md

 See the `deployment` folder for instructions on how to install the tools on a Kubernetes cluster.

-See the `data-project` folder for instructions on how to test the tool by loading some data.
+See the `data-project` folder for instructions on how to test the tools by loading some data.